Internet Safety, an Issue We Should Pay Great Attention to

 Adults should educate their kids about how to behave in the virtual world, what they should avoid and most importantly, let them realize that parents are always there to help and give advice.

 There is nothing bad in using special software.
 As I said, it should be a complex of measures, as you can never know, what and how your kid might encounter.

 Internet safety is an issue that has to be paid attention to.
 Neglecting it leads to far more dangerous results than bad behavior.
-Education process, physical and mental health of a child may be irreversibly affected if we do not take actions.
+Education process, the physical and mental health of a child may be irreversibly affected if we do not take actions.

 I thank all the families and people involved in a fight for protecting the security of our kids.
 Let’s never stop and make the internet a safe place.

 Wade Kelsey is a Marketing Department Specialist from Ohio.
 He lives with his four-year-old son, wife and a Golden Retriever.
-After the birth of his kid, he devoted a fair bit of his time to learning about child upbringing, psychology and education.
+After the birth of his kid, he devoted a fair bit of his time to learning about child upbringing, psychology, and education.